apalache-mc/apalache/docs/src/adr/016adr-simple.md

   \/ ReadT1
 ```

-By encoding, for example, set membership checks as characteristic function evaluations, one can write some specifications in a fragment of TLA+ that avoids all complex data structures, sets-of-sets, records, sequences, and so on, and replaces them with predicates (functions).
+By encoding, for example, set membership checks as predicate evaluations, one can write some specifications in a fragment of TLA+ that avoids all complex data structures, sets-of-sets, records, sequences, and so on, and replaces them with predicates (functions).
 Rewriting specifications in this way is nontrivial, and shouldn't be expected of engineers, however, should a specification author undertake such a transformation, we should be able to provide some payoff.
 If we only limit ourselves to specifications in this restricted fragment (defined explicitly below), the current SMT encoding is needlessly complex.
 We can implement a specialized encoding, which does not use arena logic of any kind, but is much more direct and even lends itself well to multiple kinds of solvers (e.g. IVy or VMT, in addition to standard SMT).